oliverschwarz/esotalk-german-language/README.md

 ## About the use of words

 There will be no harsh language in the translations.
-Despite the fact that German words and sentences are often longer than English ones, I will try to translate _to the point_ without losing the meaning.
+Despite the fact that German words and sentences are often longer than English ones, I will try to translate _to the point_ without loss the meaning.